 Next to athlete endorsements, sports events are also a major stream of revenue for the industry.
 The Super Bowl is the most valuable sports events worldwide, generating hundreds of millions in revenue each year.
-The revenue of Super Bowl 50 amounted to about 620 million U.S. dollars; the majority of this revenue was generated through broadcast and digital media rights deals.
-In 2015, revenue of the NFL league and team sponsorships amounted to 1.2 billion U.S. dollars, the highest figure to date and the highest revenue amongst sports leagues in the U.S. The Olympic Games – both summer and winter competitions – and the FIFA World Cup are listed amongst the most valuable sports events brands worldwide as well.
+The revenue of Super Bowl 50 for example amounted to about 620 million U.S. dollars; the majority of this revenue was generated through broadcast and digital media rights deals.
+In 2017, revenue of the NFL league and team sponsorships amounted to 1.32 billion U.S. dollars, the highest figure to date and the highest revenue amongst sports leagues in the U.S. The Olympic Games – both summer and winter competitions – and the FIFA World Cup are listed amongst the most valuable sports events brands worldwide as well.
 In 2014, the year that the FIFA World Cup took place in Brazil, television broadcasting rights generated nearly 700 million U.S. dollars in revenue.